2018 Promise Neighborhood Awardee

 SWCA Promise Neighborhood

-In September 2016, SWCA applied for a $30-million Promise Neighborhood Implementation grant from the U.S. Department of Education.
+In September 2018, SWCA applied and was awarded a $30-million Promise Neighborhood Implementation grant from the U.S. Department of Education.
 The additional funding will provide the money needed to scale up our successful pilot.

 For more information on the Promise Neighborhood Program, please visit the U.S Department of Education’s website.